 - 2 ¼ cups water

-- Note: to avoid a burn warning from the Instant Pot it's important to measure accurately and stick closely to the recipe as written.
+- Note: to avoid a burn warning on the Instant Pot it's important to measure accurately and stick closely to the recipe as written.

 StorageStore leftover lentil curry in an airtight container in the refrigerator for up to 5 days.
 Can also be frozen for up to 2 months.